wandyezj/wandyezj.github.io/docs/_posts/2023-11-04-trends-in-computing.md

 ## Specialized Hardware

 Increasingly I see a golden age for computer hardware development.
 Every application is power constrained.
 On mobile lower power usage means less battery is required or running for longer without charging, either saving money or a competitive advantage.
-In the cloud race to the bottom cost, lower power, reduces costs and increases profit for the same services.
+In the cloud race to the bottom, lower power reduces costs and increases profit for the same services.

 As workloads become more specialized and are delivered at scale it makes more sense to develop custom hardware.

-Examples of custom hardware at scale used in on mobile and data centers
+Examples of custom hardware at scale used in mobile devices and data centers:

 - Search Engines
 - Networking